15 Funtastic Playgrounds That’ll Bring Out the Kid in You

 Do you remember when you were young and loved to hang from monkey bars, played around with sand and took daring leaps from swings?
 Playgrounds are amazing places where a kid (or big kid) can get dirty and experience the joys of being young and free.

 Here, I’ve put together a selection of 15 creatively designed playgrounds from all over the world.
 Featuring illuminated ring-swings and playgrounds with educational themes, these structures are meant to cultivate a sense of creativity whilst having fun.
 So take a look at these cool playgrounds and let your inner child out.

-Recommended Reading: 15 Ridiculously Oversized Every Day Objects
+15 Ridiculously Oversized Every Day Objects, Vol. 2

 This playground based in Spain was created by architects, Eduardo Navadijos and Csaba Tarsoly.
 The design is meant to incorporate parts of the original playground and it is done so here in a stunning and modern way that promotes the outdoors and also provides sufficient protection.

 The Blaxland Riverside Park by JMD Design is an innovative and sleek playground for children in Sydney, Australia.
 The idea is to make it enjoyable not only for children, but also for the entire family.
 This particular playground is 300 metres in size and boasts tunnels, a climbing net, a waterplay area and of course, swings amongst various other features.